slerman12/Builder/UnifiedML/src/ML/README.md

 <details>
 <summary>
 <h3>
 Here's how to write the same program in 7 different ways.
+(Click to expand)
 </h3>
 </summary>